Every morning I wake up thinking, “Today will be a better day”

 Hope Returns – No Matter What The Future Holds

-That thought actually makes me count my blessings.
+This thought actually makes me count my blessings.
 Right here, right now, we have each other.
 We have high level plans in place to deal with my care should I worsen.

 My faith in God assures me that “He will never leave me or forsake me” (Deuteronomy 31:6)

-With that thought, I begin to dwell on all the things I can still do, in the here and now, with the wonderful support I have from a caring and loving husband.
+I begin to dwell on all the things I can still do, in the here and now, with the wonderful support I have from a caring and loving husband.

 I hear a still small voice saying;